ivuorinen/docker-test-saml-idp/docs/CONTRIBUTING.md

 Feel free to report issues and submit pull requests.

-If i merge your pull request i will add you to the contributors list.
+If I merge your pull request I will add you to the contributors list.